kaitlin-fair/ECE215/book/Block2Reading/Obj03/ECE215_B2_Obj03_Reading.md

 and comparison, we will do both.

 **Solve:** First, we will use Ohm's Law to find the voltage V<sub>C</sub>.
-Since the current is given in the time domain, we need to convert IS to phasor form.
+Since the current is given in the time domain, we need to convert I<sub>S</sub> to phasor form.
 Remember, the magnitude of the phasor term needs to be RMS, so we have:

 $$I_{s,RMS} = \ \frac{953mA}{\sqrt{2}} = 674mA$$